Thioether S-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and dimethyl sulfide, whereas its two products are S-adenosylhomocysteine and trimethylsulfonium.
+This is a methylation reaction in which dimethyl sulfide is converted to timethylsulfonium cation.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:dimethyl-sulfide S-methyltransferase.
 Other names in common use include S-adenosyl-L-methionine:thioether S-methyltransferase, and thioether methyltransferase.
+It can act on many other thioethers.